Do you have an interest in community service? A desire to make a difference in the world?

 The University Community Academic Advising Program (or UCAAP) is designed for students who want community service and social change work to be a central part of their Brown experience.
 UCAAP brings together a lively and engaged cohort of students together with advisors who will challenge and support their exploration of academic learning and effective community engagement.

-Swearer's 20+ community programs are built on strong, long-standing partnerships with community organizations and governmental agencies that work on critical social issues throughout Providence and the surrounding area.
+Swearer's 20+ Community Partnership programs are built on strong, long-standing partnerships with community organizations and governmental agencies that work on critical social issues throughout Providence and the surrounding area.
 Each year, hundreds of Brown students volunteer or lead programs alongside peers, faculty, and local residents; learn more about Providence's many unique neighborhoods; and gain a knowledge of the community that enhances their learning in the classroom.

 Be an Engaged Scholar